SKSJeffrey/tuxproof/procedures/sk634-power-outage/sk634-power-outage.md

 The procedure would be the opposite

 ## Common Issues
 When all of the equipment is powered on, there may be no Internet access.
 This is related to duplicate VMs on both of the ESXI hosts.
-In order to resolve this issue, it would require a Windows computer with the vSphere client.
+In order to resolve this issue, it would require a Windows computer with a vSphere client.

 Log into vSphere with **one** of the following credentials:

 IP Address/Name: 10.1.1.223
 User name: root
 Password: \$k\$B0tt13